natashaclerkin/maisigh-MS4/README.md

 # Disclaimer

-If there are any issues with the copyright of content, please contact me directly and I will amend it as soon as possible.
+If there are any issues with the copyright of the content, please contact me directly and I will amend it as soon as possible.
 This project is for educational purposes only.

 [^ Back To Top ](#contents)